Mangateparu

-Mangateparu is a settlement nestled at the foot of the Hangawera Hills, north of Morrinsville.
+Mangateparu is a settlement nestled at the foot of the Hangawera Hills, north of Morrinsville, New Zealand.

 Etymology

-The name comes from the Māori words (manga stream), (te the) and (paru muddy or deep).
+The name comes from the Māori words manga (stream), te (the) and paru (muddy or deep).

 History

 In 1876, 2000 acres of land at Mangateparu was owned by an Alsatian settler.
 30 years later, Alexander Bell purchased 5500 acres of land, cleared out the bush and subdivided it into 150 to 200 acre sections.
 The Crown later purchased these sections in 1917 and used it to rehabilitate returned soldiers.
 Mangateparu was one of the largest soldier settlements in New Zealand.

 Demographics

 Mangateparu and its surrounds cover 23.54 km2.
 Mangateparu is part of the larger Tahuna-Mangateparu statistical area.